googleinterns/step73-2020/README.md

 ## Running Locally
-Both the frontend and backend development servers can be run together through the command `bash run-dev.sh` (assuming that one has installed all frontend packages with `npm install` and has set their gcloud project to `coffeehouse-step2020` through the command
+Both the frontend and backend development servers can be run together through the command `bash run-dev.sh`.

+The frontend and backend development servers will encounter errors when running if it is not the case that one has installed all frontend packages with `npm install` and set their gcloud project to `coffeehouse-step2020`.

-`gcloud config set project coffeehouse-step2020`).
+To easily perform these operations, run the command `bash run-dev.sh -setup` (or just `bash run-dev.sh -s`), which will install packages, set the gcloud project, configure file watchers (to avoid frontend warnings), and start the development servers.
+This only needs to be run once upon switching branches or reopening the terminal.

 The outputs of both the frontend and backend development servers will be sent to `stdout`, as well as logged to either the `server.log` or `frontend.log`